Stephen Nedoroscik: 2025–2026

+Nedoroscik competed at the 2025 U.S. National Championships where he finished fifth on pommel horse; he was not added to the national team.
+In October 2025, he underwent hip surgery to repair a torn labrum and cartilage damage.

+At the 2026 U.S. National Championships, Nedoroscik once again finished fifth on pommel horse after falling off the apparatus on the second night of competition and was not added to the national team.
+In September 2026, Nedoroscik revealed that he has been suffering from shoulder issues and began receiving PRP injections.

 In the media

 Nedoroscik garnered significant media attention for his performances in the 2024 Summer Olympics and has been dubbed "The Specialist" and "Pommel Horse Guy".
 His removal of his eyeglasses before his pommel horse routines has been widely compared to Clark Kent's transformation into Superman.
 After returning home from the Olympics, Nedoroscik received a virtual greeting from actor David Corenswet, who stars as the eponymous character in Superman (2025), on behalf of non-profit Gold Meets Golden and its partner Samsung.

 Nedoroscik appeared on The Tonight Show Starring Jimmy Fallon on the August 13, 2024 episode.
 The following day, he appeared on the Today Show with b-boy Victor Montalvo, and Watch What Happens Live! alongside sprinter Gabby Thomas.
 He also appeared as a co-presenter with Olympians Caeleb Dressel and Ilona Maher, Paralympian Ezra Frech, and actors Brendan Hunt and Jane Lynch, at the 76th Primetime Emmy Awards.

 Nedoroscik and his family appeared on the September 11, 2025 episode of Celebrity Family Feud where they competed against fellow 2024 Olympian Jordan Chiles and her family.
 Nedoroscik's family won and went on to win the grand prize of $25,000, which was donated to Penn State Health.

+During the 2026 Winter Olympics, it was discovered that American curler Aidan Oldenburg bore a striking physical resemblance to Nedoroscik with the media dubbing them "doppelgängers" and noting they both have niche hobbies (Oldenburg being a juggler and Nedoroscik being a Rubik's Cube solver).